-Dyscalculia or math disability is a specific learning disability or difficulty involving innate difficulty in learning or comprehending mathematics.
+Dyscalculia or mathematical disability is a specific learning disability or difficulty involving innate difficulty in learning or comprehending mathematics.
 It is akin to dyslexia and can include confusion about math symbols.

-It is essential to recognise dyscalculia as soon as possible before it impacts on a child’s self-esteem.
-Just as there is no single set of signs that characterise all dyslexics, there does not appear to be the only one cause of dyscalculia.
+It is imperative to recognise dysgraphia as soon as possible before it impacts on a child’s self-esteem.
+There is no single set of signs that characterise all people with dysgraphia.

 We still do not know very much about this condition.
 However, it is estimated *3 – 6 % of the population may have it.
 Around 60% of dyslexics have difficulties with dyscalculia.
 A lot of research is now taking place, and it is hoped that over the next few years we will begin to understand this a little more.